 Tennessee Senator Dolores Gresham recently introduced Senate Bill 1736 which would establish that “if the person or entity posts to prohibit the possession of firearms on the property, the posting entity, for purposes of liability, assumes custodial responsibility for the security and defense of any concealed handgun permit holder harmed while on the posted property.”
 This is not a new concept.
 Arizona has had several bills introduced since 2002.
 The Defenseless Victim Act of 2002 (HB 2456) was the first.
 Subsequent bills in Arizona (HB 2320), Georgia (HB 31), Kansas (HB 2353) and Illinois (SB 0048) have not yet made it into law.
 However, under Wisconsin’s Concealed Carry Act, property owners are immune to liability if they allow concealed carry on their properties.
 They lose immunity if they post gun free zone signs.
+If you would like some public liability insurance then you may want to check out some public liability insurance from Tradesman Saver after reading this article.

 Is this the new front in the fight to eliminate so called “gun free zone” (GFZ)?
 As things stand now, there is no liability risk in most states for establishing a GFZ.
 Concealed carry license holders are disarmed and those who disarm them need to do nothing to ensure the security of those on their property.
 It is a fantasy to believe that signs protect people in a GFZ from someone who is determined to cause harm.
 We know that GFZs are “hunting preserves for psychopathic murders” [ed: a term coined by Massad Ayoob] and have been the location of nearly every mass homicide, except for two, in the concealed carry era.
 Therefore, it is quite predictable that the next mass murder will occur in a GFZ.